 The Danes have a word for it: Hyggelig, a state of coziness created with candlelight, soft blankets and, whenever possible, chocolate.
-Cabernet season personifies hyggelig in the Napa Valley, and what better place to celebrate this winter warmth than in an intimate bed and breakfast inn?
+Cabernet season personifies hyggelig in Napa Valley, and what better place to celebrate this winter warmth than in an intimate boutique inn?
 Many of these boutique hotels occupy charming, historic homes from a previous century.
 Here’s a list of nine of our favorites.

 The Inn on First, Napa

 This stately property feels like a private home and prides itself on its restaurant-quality breakfasts.
 No TVs, no children, no smoking – but it’s pet-friendly.
 In-room whirlpool tubs and fireplaces in many of the rooms.

 1801 First, Napa

 This gorgeous Victorian in downtown Napa has been updated to an elegantly appointed inn and spa.
 A full breakfast with choice of entrees is served at your convenience in the dining room or sun porch, and a candle-lit wine and cheese hour is held in the afternoons, often with private winery tastings.